Web Design & Development

 SVG-based map images offer fluid responsiveness and rich styling that traditional HTML image maps cannot match.

 Every image with map is only as performant as the underlying image file.
-Large unoptimized images are the most common performance bottleneck in image map implementations.
-Follow these principles to keep your pages fast:
+Large, unoptimised images are the most common performance bottleneck in image map implementations.
+Therefore, follow these principles to keep your pages fast and your Core Web Vitals scores healthy.

 - Serve images in WebP format with JPEG or PNG fallbacks for maximum compression without quality loss.